anr002/Music-Recommendation-Study/README.md

 ## Current Updates

+I am currently improving the dataset with my active learning changes.
+I am building out the dataset to now have alternative, house music, and Drum and Bass.

 The KNN model has had awesome performance.
 I am currently implementing a active learning aspect to the model where songs being tested, if incorrect, return a prompt asking the user to provide the correct Genre.
 This new song is appended to the dataset to later be used for retraining.

 ## Overview